The Million Peso Money Drop

-The Million Peso Money Drop is a Philippine game show which aired on TV5.
-It is based on the original UK series The Million Pound Drop Live.
-However, its set and theme music is adapted from the American version of the show.
-Unlike its UK counterpart, this version is pre-recorded and not broadcast live.
-The show is hosted by Vic Sotto.

-The show premiered on October 14, 2012 and ended on February 17, 2013.
-It aired on Sundays, 8:30 pm (UTC+8).
+The Million Peso Money Drop is a Philippine television game show broadcast by TV5.
+The show is based on the original UK series The Million Pound Drop Live.
+Hosted by Vic Sotto, It aired from October 14, 2012 to February 17, 2013, replacing Who Wants to Be a Millionaire? and was replaced by Sine Ko 5ingko.
+The show aired every Sundays, 8:30 pm (UTC+8).

 Format

 Gameplay

 A pair with a pre-existing relationship is given ₱1 million, split into 40 bundles of ₱25,000 in ₱20 bills, at the beginning of the game.
 Contestants are presented with multiple-choice questions, typically either general knowledge or current events.

 The contestants select one of the two categories presented at the beginning of each round.
 Each answer option is shown, which corresponds to a different trapdoor, known as a "drop".
 Among the presented options, only one answer is correct.
 The question is then revealed and the contestants are given a few seconds to discuss their answer.
 They are given 60 seconds to place all their money on the corresponding trapdoor of the answer they deem correct.
 However, if they are unsure of the correct answer, they may distribute their money among the drops as they see fit, but they must leave one drop clear without any money.
 Any bundles of money not placed on any drop at the end of 60 seconds are forfeited.
 The contestants may choose to stop the clock before the timer is up if they are satisfied with their choice of answers.

 After the timer either runs out or is stopped, the host asks the contestants to "Step forward.", followed by the catchphrase, "Let's do the drop!".
 The drops for the incorrect answers are either opened altogether or one by one.
 Any money placed on these drops falls down the chute and is removed from the game by the security guards below the stage.
 Meanwhile, any money placed on the drop with the correct answer is carried over to the next question.

 The process repeats until the contestants either run out of money and lose, or successfully answer the final question and win any remaining money.

 The number of answers vary throughout the game as show below: